 Investing is an accelerator

-Getting some extra money and getting your main income is great.
+Getting some extra money and getting your primary income is excellent.
 But this is not enough!
 If you want to become financially free as fast as possible, you need to invest.
 Investing is the accelerator you need to use to pick up speed on your way to financial freedom.
-Grant invested all the extra money he got from his side hustles and from his improved career income.
+Grant invested all the extra money he got from his side hustles and his improved career income.

 Grant is a big advocate of Real Estate investing.
 While I agree that real estate has some advantages, I do not think it is a great one.

-Grant advise you to put down as little money as possible, he is quoting 3% down payment in most examples.
-I really think this is too little.
-This is the main reason to invest in real estate.
-You can use money from the bank to invest with little interest.
+Grant advises you to put down as little money as possible.
+He is quoting a 3% down payment in most examples.
+I think this is too little.
+Leverage is indeed the main reason to invest in real estate.
+You can use money from the bank to invest with low interest.
 This form of leverage will bring more returns in the end.
 However, leverage is not without risk!

-The chapter about real estate has many interesting pieces of advice about how and when to buy houses to make the biggest returns.
+The chapter about real estate has many interesting pieces of advice about how and when to buy houses to make the highest returns.
 It even covers getting people to invest you to maximize your profits.
-If you are interested in real estate, this is a really interesting chapter.
+If you are interested in real estate, this chapter is really interesting.

 Build a routine

-Grant advise you to build a routine for managing your money.
-This is something I completely agree on.
+Grant advises you to build a routine for managing your money.
+Having a personal finance routine is something I completely agree with.
 I have already talked about my monthly routine before.
 But Grant takes it to the next level and builds a daily routine of five minutes to manage his finances.
-This is something I may try next year!

 It’s easy to automate, to coast in life.
 But coasting won’t get you to the next level. …